frapontillo/hubot-github-notify/README.md

 hubot> fra: You are known as frapontillo on GitHub
 ```

-`hubot-github-notify` will honor these credentials before the ones in the environment variables, eventually falling back
+`hubot-github-notify` will honor these credentials before the ones in the environment variables; if no mapping is
-to the original (chat) username.
+eventually found, an error is shown to the user.

 ### Usage